The choice you make every day affect this planet. You’ve heard about the over 2000 landfills in the

 You contribute less to landfills and their under-flowing leachate when you live sustainably.
 You cut

 down the number of plastics that end up in oceans.
-And you reduce your carbon footprints for the good
+And you reduce your carbon footprint for the good

 of the environment.

 Unlike many people believe, a sustainable lifestyle does not necessarily need significant, expensive changes.
 In